AirGrid/awesome-adtech/README.md

 * [The Drum](https://www.thedrum.com/) - News for the marketing and media industries, with stories, job search resources, events listing.
 * [Digiday](https://digiday.com/) - Digiday creates content, services and community that foster change in media and marketing.

-## Email Newsletters ✉️
+## Email Newsletters

-*Stay up to date with ad-tech news sent directly to your (hopefully not junk) inbox!*
+*Stay up to date with ad-tech news sent directly to your inbox!*

 * [AdProfs](https://adprofs.co/this-week-in-ad-tech/) - Stay on top of important ad tech news in fewer than 15 minutes with one email every Sunday.

-## Podcasts 🎙️
+## Podcasts

-*So you're telling me you haven't tried listening, and dreaming about adtech while you sleep? *
+*So you're telling me you haven't tried listening, and dreaming about adtech as you sleep?*

 * [ExchangeWire Podcast](https://www.exchangewire.com/ew-podcast/) - ExchangeWire podcast, with their charismatic CEO [Ciaran O'Kane](https://www.linkedin.com/in/cpokane/).
 * [AdExchanger Podcast](https://adexchanger.com/podcast/) - Explore the evolution of data-driven digital media and marketing.

-## Communities 👪
+## Communities

 *Description goes here.*